howaiconnects/howaiconnects-sme/DigitalOcean-mcp-servers-project/README.md

 - **Workflow Server**: Task automation and workflows
 - **Analytics Server**: Data analysis and reporting

+### Latitude AI Prompt Management
+The platform integrates the Latitude AI Prompt Management Dashboard for creating, testing, and versioning AI prompts.
+The core codebase and detailed documentation for Latitude are available locally in the project root under `/latitude-llm-docs-source/`.
+For more details on its integration, see the `COMPLETE_PROJECT_OVERVIEW.md`.

 ## Cloud VPS Deployment

 The project includes Docker configurations optimized for cloud VPS deployment with: